Rehab and Renovation Loans in Boston, MA in Boston, MA

 What types of renovations can I finance?

-We finance all types of property renovations including kitchen and bathroom remodels, basement finishing, room additions, whole-house gut renovations, system replacements (roof, HVAC, electrical, plumbing), accessibility modifications, and historic restoration work.
-Projects must be performed by licensed contractors and require appropriate building permits.
-We do not finance DIY renovations or cosmetic improvements that don't require permits.
+We finance all types of property renovations requiring licensed contractor involvement: gut renovations, kitchen and bathroom remodels, system replacements (roof, HVAC, electrical, plumbing), room additions, basement finishing, whole-house energy retrofits, historic restoration work, and lead paint abatement and compliance.
+Projects must be performed by licensed Massachusetts contractors and require appropriate building permits.
+We do not finance owner-performed cosmetic work or renovations that do not require permitting.

 How much can I borrow for a renovation project?